SvOlli/sorbus/doc/native.rst

 For an own interrupt handler invoked via $DF78/9, it is recommended to use interrupt arguments starting with $80.

+Also note that registers are not stored on the stack, but in memory.
+This results in running an interrupt within an interrupt will corrupt registers.

 CP/M-fs Load And Save
 ---------------------